 Meryl Rindsberg, Director of Operations, MJCCA Day Camps

-Growing up, Lori was very active in Young Judaea and BBYO and attended Augusta JCC day camps and Camp Judaea during the summer.
+Growing up, Lori was very active in Young Judaea, BBYO and attended Augusta JCC day camps and Camp Judaea during the summer.
 Lori received her undergraduate degree with a double major in Literature & Communications and Judaic Studies from The American Jewish University.
 While in college, Lori studied in Israel at Ben-Gurion University and traveled throughout the country.
 After graduation, Lori worked for Young Judaea in Atlanta while also staffing multiple Birthright trips.
 She served as the Assistant Director for Camp Judaea while working towards her Master's Degree in Jewish Education.
-Lori's camping and leadership experience led her to the MJCCA where she worked as the Teen Program Director before transitioning to the Assistant Director of Camp Isidore Alterman.
-Lori is very passionate about informal, experiential Jewish education and camping.
+Lori's camping and leadership experience led her to the MJCCA where she worked as the Teen Program Director before transitioning to the Associate Director and then Director of Camp Isidore Alterman.
+Lori is very passionate about informal, experiential Jewish education.

 Ilana began her professional journey at the Metairie JCC (in LA) as the Assistant Day Camp Director.
-Ilana’s tenure at the Metairie JCC was cut short due to Hurricane Katrina, but it brought her to Atlanta where she began working as the Assistant Camp Director for Camp Judaea.
+Ilana's tenure at the Metairie JCC was cut short due to Hurricane Katrina, but it brought her to Atlanta where she began working as the Assistant Camp Director for Camp Judaea.
 She helped to successfully run Camp Judaea from 2005-2009.
 Ilana then joined the MJCCA where she directed Barbara and Sanford Orkin Camp Chai for two summers.
 Now an integral component of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
 Ilana and her husband Greg live in Dunwoody and have two children, Payton and Hunter.

 Ryan Pollard, Director, Sports Camps